jesuspv/intellij/README.md

    jesuspv/intellij'
 ```

-Notice that this alias requires to have available both
+Notice that this alias requires to have available both:
  (i) a working IntelliJ user profile ($HOME/.IdeaIC2016.2), and
  (ii) a Maven repository ($HOME/.m2/repository) to reuse artifacts.